mac8nolia/MarsPhoto/README.md

-  - loads random photos from the server [NASA](https://api.nasa.gov/)
+  - Loads random photos from the server [NASA](https://api.nasa.gov/)

-  - user can refresh photos
+  - User can refresh photos

-  - widescreen photos are displayed in stretched to screen's width cells
+  - Widescreen photos are displayed in stretched to screen's width cells

-  - shows the selected by user photo in detail web view
+  - Shows the selected by user photo in detail web view

-  - user can save and share the selected photo
+  - User can save and share the selected photo

-  - compatible with iOS 12 and newer
+  - Compatible with iOS 12 and newer